danny-avila/rag_api/README.md

 ATLAS_SEARCH_INDEX=<vector search index>
 ```

 The `ATLAS_MONGO_DB_URI` could be the same or different from what is used by LibreChat.
 Even if it is the same, the `$COLLECTION_NAME` collection needs to be a completely new one, separate from all collections used by LibreChat.
-In additional,  create a vector search index for `$ATLAS_SEARCH_INDEX` with the following json:
+In addition,  create a vector search index for collection above, remember to assign `$ATLAS_SEARCH_INDEX`, with the following json:

 ```json
 {